 - Would the policy resolve existing challenges?

-- Might the lack of the policy lead to reputational damage or misrepresentation by an employee?
+- Might the lack of the policy contribute to reputational risk or misrepresentation by an employee?

 Document, Document, Document